nyscapes/nywalker-server/README.md

 geocoding, before falling back on *Wikipedia*’s GeoHack or letting the researcher manually add either a What3Words address or latitude and longitude.

-A couple other models flesh out the project, but those three are the most important.
+A couple other models flesh out the application, but those three are the most important.

 NYWalker also leverages [Leaflet.js](http://leafletjs.com) to display the various places and so on in the front end.
 It’s expected that users (that is,